pingswept/dev-log/2012-dev-log.markdown

 lrwxrwxrwx    1 root     root           29 Sep  5 00:45 ar -> arm-angstrom-linux-gnueabi-ar
 ```

+Then ran into an error with missing numpy/ndarraytypes.h file.

 ```sh
 scipy/spatial/qhull/src/mem.h:23:32: error: numpy/ndarraytypes.h: No such file or directory
 ```

+Using Numpy 1.4.1 on Rascal, but this file doesn't appear until 1.5.0.
+Downgraded Scipy to 0.8.0, and it's now building correctly.
+Also tested 0.10.1 and 0.9.0, but both needed missing header file.